Get

 Can Corgis Learn to Be Service Dogs?

-Due to the Corgi’s friendly and intelligent nature, they are excellent candidates for service dogs.
-They can be easily trained and are patient enough to undergo extensive training.
-Plus, Corgis tend to be fearless, willingly protecting their owner.
-This will be especially awesome if the handler is particularly vulnerable.
+Due to the Corgi’s friendly and intelligent nature, they can be candidates for service dogs in certain roles.
+They can be trainable and may be patient enough to undergo extensive training.
+Plus, Corgis tend to be alert and confident.
+This will be especially helpful if the handler is particularly vulnerable.

 Are Corgis Good Emotional Support Pets?

-Corgis can make excellent emotional support pets because they are highly intuitive, affectionate, and compact.
+Corgis can make good emotional support pets because they are highly intuitive, affectionate, and compact.
 They tend to be lively but not overwhelming dogs.
-They have a strong eagerness to please despite their somewhat stubborn nature, which makes them emotionally compatible with their human counterparts.
+They have a strong eagerness to please despite their somewhat stubborn nature, which makes them potentially a good match for close companionship with their owners.

 Corgis tend to be good with children and strangers.
-They also get along with most other pets.
+They also may get along with most other pets with proper socialization.
 So, they match a lot of the criteria for what you would want in an emotional support animal.
-Keep in mind that emotional support animals do not require any vigorous testing.
-You simply obtain permission from your doctor to keep your pet as an emotional support animal for health reasons.
+Keep in mind that emotional support animals do not require any specialized training or certification.
+You simply obtain documentation from a licensed healthcare professional to keep your pet as an emotional support animal for health reasons.

 Corgi